8 Household Products that Are Natural Makeup Removers

 Natural makeup remover: coconut or olive oil

 “Coconut oil is amazing for removing heavier makeup, including all day lipcolor, and is extremely conditioning and hydrating for the skin as well,” Rodriguez says.
 It’s also great for all skin types and very gentle, with incredible healing properties.
 “Because of its oil base, coconut oil is very successful at breaking down waterproof makeup,” says Becky Bjorklund, a licensed esthetician and makeup artist with SM Makeup Inc, of Minneapolis, Minnesota.
 Olive oil is also great for melting stubborn makeup.
-Don’t miss these other amazing beauty uses for coconut oil.

 Natural makeup remover: microfiber towel